The set of solutions of random XORSAT formulae: Proof of Theorem 2

-\section{Proof of Theorem \ref{thm:MainSparse}}
+\section{Proof of Theorem \texorpdfstring{ \ref{thm:MainSparse}}{2}}

-In this section we describe the construction of clusters and sparse bases within the clusters (or for the whole space of solutions for $\alpha\in[0,\ad(k))$\,). \FullVersionOnly{The analysis of this construction is given in Section \ref{sec:AnalysisConstruction} in terms of a few technical lemmas.
-Finally, the formal proof of Theorem \ref{thm:MainSparse} is given in Section \ref{sec:Together}.} \ShortVersionOnly{The main challenges in the analysis of this construction are outlined in Section \ref{sec:AnalysisConstruction}.}
+In this section, we describe the construction of clusters and sparse bases within the clusters [or for the whole space of solutions for $\alpha\in[0,\ad(k))$].
+The analysis of this construction is given in Section~\ref{sec:AnalysisConstruction} in terms of a few technical lemmas.
+Finally, the formal proof of Theorem~\ref {thm:MainSparse} is given in Section~\ref{sec:Together}.